 - Yes.
 This is called a student-developed position.
 Your position may be approved if the work is related to your major or your career goals and if the work experience provides new learning.

-- Your advisor and/or your major department, must approve these positions.
+- Your Director and/or your major department, must approve these positions.
 A "Student Developed Position Description" form may be obtained from your advisor.